pleiadev24/real-estate-system/README.md

 The project was developed as a learning outcome of the course Software Engineering Fundamentals.
 #### To run this project, the tools required are :
 - Java SE Development Kit ( Java 8.0+)
-- Text Editor like clipse, IntelliJ ( Optional)
+- Text Editor like Eclipse, IntelliJ
 ### Development
 -Object oriented programming principles
 ### Testing